VerbalExpressions/JSVerbalExpressions/README.md

 alert( result2 ); // Outputs "We have a blue house"
 ```

+## API documentation

+You can find the API documentation at the [wiki pages](https://github.com/jehna/VerbalExpressions/wiki).

 ## A little word for a big help
 I'd like to promote a special thank-you to [Ben Nadel][ben-nadel] for his [great article about extending native JS objects][extending]